 These resources explain the health effects of silica exposure and the value of medical surveillance (also called medical monitoring).

-- Crystalline Silica Medical Monitoring.
+- Health Risks of Silica Exposure and Medical Monitoring.
 NIOSH

 - Deadly dust: A bricklayer’s job nearly kills him.
 A video about a worker who developed silicosis.
 The Center for Public Integrity.

 - Stop Silicosis, 1938 video from the US Department of Labor

 - Stop Silicosis, 2016 video from the US Department of Labor

 - Stone countertop workers and the Silicosis Risk for Workers, L&I